Stephen A. Douglas: Lincoln–Douglas debates

-Abraham Lincoln was Douglas' opponent in both the 1858 Senate election in Illinois and the 1860 presidential election.
+Abraham Lincoln was Douglas's opponent in both the 1858 Senate election in Illinois and the 1860 presidential election.

-After his defeat by Lyman Trumbull in the 1854 Senate election, Abraham Lincoln began planning to run against Douglas in the 1858 Senate election.
-Lincoln strongly rejected proposals to cooperate with Douglas against Buchanan, and he won the Republican nomination to oppose Douglas.
+After his defeat by Trumbull in the 1854 Senate election, Lincoln began planning to run against Douglas in 1858.
+Lincoln strongly rejected proposals to cooperate with Douglas against Buchanan, and he was the choice of Republicans in the Illinois legislature to oppose Douglas.
 Accepting the nomination, Lincoln delivered his House Divided Speech, saying "A house divided against itself cannot stand.
 I believe this government cannot endure, permanently half slave and half free.
 I do not expect the Union to be dissolved—I do not expect the House to fall—but I do expect it will cease to be divided.
 It will become all one thing, or all the other."
-Douglas rejected Lincoln's notion that the United States could not continue to be divided into free states and slave states, and warned that Lincoln called for "a war of secession, a war of the North against the South, of the free states against the slave states".
+Douglas rejected Lincoln's notion that the United States could not continue to be divided into free and slave states, and warned that Lincoln called for "a war of secession, a war of the North against the South, of the free states against the slave states".

-Lincoln and his entourage began following Douglas around the state, campaigning in the senator's wake.
-Eventually, Douglas agreed to debate Lincoln in seven different venues across the state.
-The format of the Lincoln-Douglas debates called for one candidate to make a one-hour opening speech, followed by the other candidate delivering a ninety-minute rebuttal, followed by the first candidate delivering a half hour closing remark; Lincoln and Douglas agreed to rotate who would speak in the two slots.
-The debates focused on the issue of slavery in the territories, and, more broadly, the meaning of republicanism in the United States.
-Douglas favored popular sovereignty and emphasized the concept of self-government, though his vision of self-government only encompassed whites.
-Lincoln, meanwhile, emphasized human equality and economic opportunity for all.
+Douglas agreed to debate Lincoln in seven different towns.
+The format of the Lincoln-Douglas debates called for one candidate to make a one-hour opening speech, followed by the other delivering a ninety-minute rebuttal, followed by the first candidate delivering a half hour closing remark; Lincoln and Douglas agreed to rotate who would speak first.
+The debates focused on slavery in the territories, and, more broadly, the meaning of republicanism in the United States.
+Douglas favored popular sovereignty and emphasized the concept of self-government, though his vision of self-government encompassed only whites.
+Lincoln emphasized human equality and economic opportunity for all.